Shine-Loi-Lee/Shine-Calendar/README.md

 Today is **[Monday, 24 - 10 - 22]**

 ## 1. Introduction
 The Shine Calendar is a new conceptual calendar system that defines May 14, 2001, as Year 1, Month 1, Day 1.
 It provides consistency by maintaining fixed-length months.
-Unlike the Gregorian calendar, which has irregular month lengths, the Shine Calendar simplifies date calculations while ensuring long-term alignment with the Earth's orbit.
+Unlike the Gregorian calendar, which has irregular month lengths, the Shine Calendar simplifies date calculations.

 ## 2. Calendar Structure
 * Total Days in a Year: 364 (13 months x 28 days)